En Español, click here.

 I passed my ODOT-Approved Driver Education course.
 Now what?

 If an eligible teen has successfully completed an ODOT-Approved Driver Education course, the teen is not required to take a skills (drive) test at a DMV field office.
-The teen will still need to visit a DMV field office with their Driver Education completion certificate to complete the licensure process.
+The teen will still need to make an appointment or visit a DMV field office to complete the licensure process.
+The teen’s course completion status will be electronically submitted to DMV by their provider.
 This includes completing and submitting the application, paying fees, taking a vision test and having a picture taken.
 Please see DMV’s teen driver page for more information.

 CAUTION: If you are thinking about getting your license before completing the course – you may lose some benefits of the course.
 A student with a license is no longer eligible for ODOT subsidy.
 Check with your driver education provider first to see if there will be consequences, such as increased fees.